 A couple of months ago I drove to the source of the Sacramento River.
-I had read that this mighty river bubbles up rather inconspicuously in the middle of a municipal park in a small town near Mt.
+I had read that this mighty river bubbles up inconspicuously in the middle of a small park in a town near Mt.
 Shasta.
 Was this really true?
-This river – responsible for the most productive farmland in the world, the swimming pools of Orange County, and the shape and habitats of the San Pablo, Suisun, and San Francisco Bays – starting in a little dorky park?
+This river – responsible for the most productive farmland in the world, the swimming pools of Orange County, and the shape and life of the San Pablo, Suisun, and San Francisco Bays – popping up in a little park?

-It is rare to see where things actually come from.
-Thanks to the merciless onslaught of modern industry, our daily lives are full of objects that might have come from Mars.
-We are so alienated from the natural world, so habitatually uninterested in what it does or what it thinks, that, ironically, it holds tremendous imaginative possibility as a frontier.
-Not in the typical hiking-boots-staring-at-trees sort of way but in something more like the wonder one experiences at the deep unknowable, the chaotic, physics, astronomy.
-More like psychedelia.
-Or ghosts.
+It is rare to see where things come from.
+Global capital has ensured that our lives are full of objects that might come from Mars.
+We are so alienated from the natural world, so habitually uninterested in what it does or how it thinks, that, ironically, it holds tremendous imaginative possibility as a frontier.
+Not in the hiking-boots-staring-at-trees sort of way but in something like the wonder one experiences at the deep unknowable, astronomy, psychedelia, or ghosts.
 Like that.

-The road from San Francisco to Mount Shasta City (the little ‘burg at the bottom of that mountain) rolls up Interstate 5, the same route used for thousands of years by different types of Californios under various names.
-Heading north from Berkeley you leave the Bay Area by Highway 80, which runs between green mounded hills covered with sturdy earthquake-proof middle-class houses and, on one, a giant OCCUPY sign spelled out with white stones in a pasture, as if the mountain itself were declaring sympathy.
+The road from San Francisco to Mount Shasta City (the hamlet at the bottom of the mountain) rolls up Interstate 5, the same route used for thousands of years by different types of Californios under various names.
+Heading north from Berkeley you leave the Bay Area by Highway 80, which runs between green mounded hills dotted with sturdy earthquake-proof middle-class houses and, on one pasture, a giant OCCUPY sign spelled out with white stones, as if the mountain itself were declaring sympathy.

-The highway swings inland, past orchards of walnut and olive trees, and then as it nears the Sacramento the land flattens into the low base of flood-smoothed soil, and out of the ground like gnarled and hairy hands grow thousands of spooky cottonwoods, their blackened spines surrounded by pale fairy green-yellow leaves.
+The highway swings inland, past orchards of walnut and olive trees, and then as it nears the Sacramento the land flattens into a low base of flood-smoothed soil, and out of the ground like gnarled and hairy hands grow thousands of cottonwoods, spooky things, their blackened spines producing pale fairy-green leaves.

-You drive north for three hours, past all these little towns that all have their set of burger places and Shell stations, and then the hills begin their incline; the soil turns red.
-The dirt is full of copper there.
-The copper mines are the other 19th-century industry we don’t always hear of, the one that took over after the Gold Rush kicked like a keg at a lunatic party.
+You drive north for three hours, past all these little towns that all have their set of burger places and Shell stations, and then the hills emerge to begin their incline up; the soil slowly turns red.
+The dirt is full of copper up there.
+The copper mines are the other 19th-century industry, the one that took over after the Gold Rush kicked like a keg at a party.
 The forest then starts – pine forest, very dark, no redwoods here, all seriousness, Bavarian looking.
-Most of the time the Interstate follows the river – you can tell how close you are by the density of the trees.
+Most of the time the Interstate follows the river – the denser the trees, the closer runs the river.

-In the city of Reading there’s a beautiful park at a bend in the river called Turtle Bay.
-For centuries this place was like some sexy rowdy Venice Beach for turtles, hence the name; then in 1945 we made it really boring for them by regulating the flood levels of the river, they went somewhere else, and we got our reputation as the species that stops other species from having fun.
+In the city of Reading there’s a beautiful park at a bend in the river, called Turtle Bay.
+For centuries this place was like some sexy rowdy Venice Beach for turtles; then in 1945 we made it really boring for them by regulating the flood levels of the river, they went somewhere else, and we bolstered our reputation as the species that stops other species from getting it on.

-There’s a big park at Turtle Bay, with a teepee and lots of ecological information about the doomed, succulent, political footballs that are the California salmon species, a fun and imaginative botanical garden with a gigantic wrought-iron spider, and then the real tourist draw: the Sundial Bridge, ludicrous, completely out of place, a reminder that three hundred years later, the Spanish conquest of native California apparently continues.
+There’s a big park at Turtle Bay, with a teepee and lots of ecological information about the doomed, succulent, political football that is the California salmon, an imaginative botanical garden with a gigantic wrought-iron spider, and then the real tourist draw: the Sundial Bridge, ludicrous, jarring, completely out of place, designed by the Spanish architect Santiago Calatrava, a disappointing signal that the Spanish conquest of native California apparently continues, five hundred years later.

 Keep driving north and you are catapulted up into the mountains, quickly crossing into the 365 miles of man-made coastline created by the Shasta Dam, built to regulate Sacramento River flooding for agriculture.
 On a map it looks like a hand with the fingers splayed out, each finger representing a drowned valley.
-On top of Shasta Lake bob a factory full of water leisure plastic cupcakes, all moving around or Jet-Ski-ing or dumping Red Bull cans and charcoal into the lake.
+On top of Shasta Lake bob a fleet of toy boats, all moving around or Jet-Ski-ing or dumping Red Bull cans and charcoal into the lake.
 It looks surprisingly pristine, for all the traffic.

-And then, as you wind through the pines, wondering if you’ve missed it, there it is: Mount Shasta, looming up ahead of you, pure unsalted mind-purifying ice-stone white, 10,000 feet of it, treeless and scary and bare, standing at a regal distance from all the other mountains around it.
-Covered with four glaciers, revered by the Medoc and Shasta tribes as the seat of the gods, even John Muir thought you’d be a moron to try to climb it.
+And then, as you wind through the pines, wondering if you’ve missed it, there it is: Mount Shasta, looming up ahead of you, pure unsalted mind-purifying ice-stone white, 10,000 feet of it, treeless and scary and bare, standing at a regal distance from all around it.
+Covered with four glaciers, revered by the Medoc and Shasta tribes as the seat of the gods; even John Muir thought you’d be a moron to try to climb it.

-In the town below it, I found the city park where the river starts.
-The Sacramento River does really start from a hole in the dirt, bubbling out in the middle of some boulders, pooling to gather its strength, then jumping off and running down the hill.
+In the town below it, I found the city park where the river emerges.
+The Sacramento River does really start from a hole in the dirt, bubbling out in the middle of some stones, pooling to gather its strength, then jumping off and bolting quickly down the hill.

-A spring really is an amazing thing, if you have never seen one.
-Usually the surface of the Earth don’t necessarily produce jets of anything, so it’s odd to see it when it does: water jumping out of nothing, with people lining up with jars and tubs – Bay Area bohos, Chicano guys in plaid shirts, Malaysian tourists.
-Taking pictures, talking about how this is miracle water, it solves thyroid problems, it cures cancer.
-This spring is made of snow that fell on the top of Mount Shasta 50 years ago.
-And indeed, it actually tasted like liquified, chilled stone.
+A spring is an amazing thing, if you have never seen one.
+The surface of the Earth doesn’t usually produce jets of anything, so it’s odd to see it when it does: water jumping out of nothing, where people line up with jars and tubs – Bay Area bohos, Chicanos in plaid shirts, Malaysian tourists.
+Taking pictures, talking about how this is miracle water, it heals the thyroid, it cures cancer.
+This spring is made of snow that fell on the top of Mount Shasta 50 years ago, and took half a century to filter down through the mountain.
+Indeed, it actually tastes like liquified, chilled stone.

 But human beings have been talking about plants and animals and forests for thousands of years, and most of it has sounded very different.
 Most it was verbal, told in a group setting, and gave the natural world agency, intent, a sense of humor.
 A woodchuck is your grandmother.
 A jaguar marries a human.
 The sun and the moon fight over their kids.
 Soldiers are turned into stones and trees.